fsestini/stlc-machine/README.md

 	error: not an intuitionistic tautology

 ## Type checking
-Type checking is a relatively trivial task, which corresponds to check if the provided type corresponds to the one returned by the inference algorithm (up to unification).
+Type checking is a relatively trivial task, which corresponds to checking if the provided type corresponds to the one returned by the inference algorithm (up to unification).

 	$ stlc-machine
 	Welcome to STLC Machine!